 NRCS guidance notes that healthy streams will look and function differently depending on its location or ecological setting.
-Thus, accurately classifying the type of stream in an area of interest is important to assessing the current condition, or health, of that particular stream.
+Thus, accurately classifying the type of stream in an area of interest is important to assessing the current condition, or health, of that particular stream and whether it meets the designated uses defined in the CNMI Water Quality Standards.
 Stream classification is a way to account for the effects of natural variation in streams and helps avoid comparing the conditions of streams of different classes.
 A stream's classification provides a point of reference for subsequent assessments that may occur at the site.
 Ideally, a separate SVAP modification should be developed for each stream class, but realistically, this is not possible.
 Therefore, NRCS recommends that States identify only as many stream classes as are necessary to account for natural variation in streams caused by the prevailing environmental influences of their region.
 Some important factors to consider are major land resource areas (MLRA) or ecoregion, drainage area, and gradient.
 Ecoregions are geographic areas in which ecosystems are expected to be similar.
 Drainage area is the size of the area of a watershed (catchment or basin).